starter-cookbook/fastapi-starter/README.md

 1. Create VSCode Dev Container for Python3
     * This is done via VSCode's "Add Dev Container Configuration Files..." action
     * Chose "Python 3" container with version `bullseye 3.12`
+    * Add `"postCreateCommand": "curl -sSL https://install.python-poetry.org | python3 -"` to install Poetry
+        * See the Poetry site for most up to date install script
-2. Reopen folder in the Dev Container.
+2. Reopen folder in the Dev Container
+    * This will take a while on first creation
 3. Create virtual environment
     ```bash
     python3 -m venv venv